AP Exclusive: Venezuela jails 3 Americans amid US outreach

 “There’s a lot of different centers of power in Venezuela and not all of them are aligned with Maduro or share his goal of seeing talks with the U.S. advance,” said Phil Gunson, a Caracas-based analyst for the International Crisis Group.

-In one arrest report seen by the AP, Venezuelan military counterintelligence agents substantiated their actions by citing the U.S.’s “constant threats, economic blockade, and breaking of diplomatic relations.”
+In one arrest report seen by the AP, Venezuelan military counterintelligence agents justified their actions by citing the U.S.’s “constant threats, economic blockade, and breaking of diplomatic relations.”

 Some top Venezuelan officials also justify the arrest of Americans.
 In a June 13 press conference announcing the arrest of another, unnamed American, Socialist party leader Diosdado Cabello said: “They have their plans against our country.”